p-molnar/libft/README.md

 # Libft (Custom C Library and Linked List Operations)

 Welcome to the Libft project!
-This repository contains a reimplementation of the standard C library from scratch, along with additional functionality for linked list operations.
+This repository contains a minimalistic reimplementation of the [C Standard Library](https://en.wikipedia.org/wiki/C_standard_library) from scratch, along with additional functionality for linked list operations.

 ## Introduction